 “Supporting our caseworkers so that they can be most efficient and effective is a top priority for CBCCF”, says Baker.
 “These hard-working individuals are on the front line of working with children in the foster care system.
 Removing barriers and frustrations for them is critical to allowing them to focus on what is most important: the vulnerable children entrusted to our care.
 The advances now available to us through DataKind are most important because they immediately and profoundly impact lives.”

 These tools were built using the Bing Maps API and hosted sensitive caseworker data on Microsoft Azure servers.
-Those interested in keeping up with and building on this work can find more about the approach, results, and the resources that will be made public on Github via the project case study that will be shared on the DataKind blog soon.
-Stay tuned!
+Those interested in keeping up with and building on this work can find more about the approach, results, and the resources on our Github page.
+We’ll keep an eye on the tool as CBCCF uses it, so stay tuned for any further follow ups in the months to come!